Tomaso di Campofregoso: Biography

 In 1403 he was appointed as governor of Corsica by the French governor Boucicault; after his return from the island, he became a member of the Council of the Elders of the Republic of Genoa.

 On 4 July 1415 he was elected as 24th doge of the city, succeeding Barnaba Guano.
 He held that position until 23 November 1421 when, after obtaining the lordship of Sarzana, he had to renounce it.
-After a period in which Genoa was under the Visconti of Milan, Tomaso returned as doge from 3 April 1436 to 24 March 1437, when he resigned (or was deposed) in favour of his brother Battista I di Campofregoso.
+After a period in which Genoa was under the Visconti of Milan, Tomaso returned as doge from 3 April 1436 to 24 March 1437, when he resigned (or was deposed) in favour of his brother Battista di Campofregoso.
 However, the latter resigned after just a day, and Tomas became doge for the third time, remaining in charge until 18 December 1442.
 He was also lord of Savona from 1438 to 1440, and again from 1447, when he was released from imprisonment thanks to the intercession of his nephew and doge Giano I di Campofregoso, until February 1453, when he died.